jjwatt/learnxinyminutes-docs/c.html.markdown

   // This is usually 1 byte, but for some systems it can be more (ex. for TMS320 from TI it's 2 bytes). char x_char = 0;
   char y_char = 'y'; // Char literals are quoted with ''
+  // NOTE: 'y' is a char literal, "y" is a string (an array of chars).
+They are different!

   // longs are often 4 to 8 bytes; long longs are guaranteed to be at least
   // 8 bytes